The two out of three property in ind-categories and a convenient model category of spaces

-\begin{prop} With the weak equivalences and cofibrations given by Definition \ref{d:J WCC}, $\cC$ becomes a simplicial weak cofibration category in which every object is cofibrant.
+Then if we define a map $f$ in $\cC$ to be a {\em weak equivalence} or a {\em cofibration} if $J(f)$ is so in $\cD$, $\cC$ becomes a simplicial weak cofibration category in which every object is cofibrant.
 If, furthermore, the functor $J:\cC\to\cD$ is fully faithful and lands in the fibrant objects of $\cD$, then every object in $\cC$ is fibrant. \end{prop}

 \begin{proof} It is easy to see that the cofibrations and the weak equivalences in $\cC$ are subcategories, the weak equivalences in $\cC$ have the two out of three property and the cofibrations and acyclic cofibrations in $\cC$ are closed under cobase change.